johnnywoo/cliff/README.md

  * atool is the alias you will use to execute the awesome tool

 After editing the profile, source it (or simply log off and on), and atool <tab> should start working.
-Well, currently, only atool -<tab>, because only options are supported atm.
+Well, currently, only atool -<tab> and --x=<tab>, because only options are supported atm.

 Of course, instead of eval, you can execute the command by hand, alter it, etc.
 Eval is just a convenient way to get things working.